Health and Safety

 These events can quickly become volatile and dangerous, and at times can lead to arrests.
 Just because you’re a U.S. citizen or a student of a U.S. institution doesn’t mean the U.S. government can get you out of jail.

-Trying to blend into your host culture is part of the experience of study abroad, anyway, and it’s also a wise precaution to avoid places where Americans are known to congregate, such as particular “tourist” restaurants or bars, McDonald’s, or the U.S. Embassy.
+Trying to immerse yourself in the local host culture is part of the experience of study abroad.
+It’s also a wise precaution to avoid places where Americans are known to congregate, such as particular “tourist” restaurants or bars.

-Keep them apprised of your travel plans and try to maintain regular contact with them.
+Keep them apprised of your travel plans and try to maintain regular contact with them so that they don't worry about you.